Zapornia: Species

 recognized as subgenera.
 Sometimes they are even elevated to full genus level, but given the conflicting data about the basal radiation of Zapornia, this remains conjectural for the time being.
 In particular the African endemics Black crake and Sakalava rail are the source of much uncertainty; they were considered closely related, even a superspecies, and allied with the Black-tailed crake when these three were still included in Amaurornis.
 This assumption was not based on quantitative analyses however, but on the similar appearance of Sakalava rail and Black-tailed crake and the fact that the Sakalava rail occurs on the western coast of Madagascar while the Black crake is found on the African mainland across the Mozambique Channel.
 Altogether however, the Sakalava rail remains little-known, and consequently has rarely been included in modern studies.

-The Black crake, meanwhile, was usually found in molecular phylogenetic analyses to be the most basal species of Zapornia as circumscribed here, but not always robustly so; one early analysis of a limited amount of mtDNA data, however, robustly allied it with the Brown crake.
+The Black crake, meanwhile, was usually found in molecular phylogenetic analyses to be sister to the remaining species of Zapornia as circumscribed here, but not always robustly so; one early analysis of a limited amount of mtDNA data, however, robustly allied it with the Brown crake.
 There have been few analyses including all of Black, Black-tailed and Brown crakes as well as the Sakalava rail, and the situation is further confounded by the discovery that due to a sequencing laboratory error the first published full mitochondrial genome of the Brown crake (GenBank KJ192198/NC_023982) was actually Common moorhen mtDNA, possibly with some contamination from the White-breasted waterhen, causing unfounded doubts about the Brown crake's inclusion in Zapornia.
-The Black crake would constitute subgenus Limnocorax, but whether this is the basalmost branch of the living Zapornia (and thus the foremost candidate for splitting off the present genus) and/or includes the Brown crake requires further study.
+The Black crake would constitute subgenus Limnocorax, but whether this lineage is sister to the other living Zapornia (and thus the foremost candidate for splitting off the present genus) and/or includes the Brown crake requires further study.

 The Ruddy-breasted and Band-bellied crakes, on the other hand, were never considered anything but sister species with almost parapatric distribution; this is supported by all molecular phylogenetic studies including those two species, but their placement with regard to the Black Rail lineage is uncertain; Ruddy-breasted and Band-bellied crakes may also represent an ancient lineage of Zapornia - perhaps even older than Limnocorax - and warrant recognition as subgenus (or even genus) Limnobaenus.
 Before the establishment of Limnobaenus, the Ruddy-breasted crake (under its junior synonym Rallus rubiginosus) had already been illustrated as type species of a genus Corethrura by George Robert Gray in 1846; this name, confusingly, was at the same time considered by Ludwig Reichenbach for the typical flufftails but formally established for these only some years later, leading to its invalidity and eventual replacement by the current name Sarothrura.
 Further adding to the confusion, in the 1855 edition of his species catalogue, Gray subsumed his Corethrura in Rallina, with the Red-legged crake (R. fasciata) as type species.
 However, even before Gray, Frederick William Hope had established Corethrura as a genus of lophopid planthoppers, and thus Gray's name was invalid too.